Rufous hornbill: Behaviour and ecology

+Seen in flocks of up to 12 birds, the Southern rufous hornbill is occasionally seen with Writhed hornbills forming flocks of up to 20.

 Feeding

 Rufous Hornbills play a crucial role in maintaining the balance of their ecosystem.
 They are considered a keystone species due to their omnivorous feeding habits, which allow them to disperse seeds along the forest floor from the fruits they consume and control pest populations of insects they predate on.